Substance Misuse Limestone coast LDAT

 The objectives of this LDAT were to:

-- Work with the outer regional secondary schools’ community in the Limestone Coast to introduce evidence-based school drug education programs.
+- Work with the outer regional secondary schools’ community in the Limestone Coast to introduce evidence-informed school drug education programs.
 This would support these schools in five regions to take action to address alcohol and other drug-related harms.

 - Support schools to extend the Climate School program messaging to parents by engaging students of the schools in the five regions to design and deliver parent AOD prevention presentations using language appropriate for teenagers.